 - 1. Required Green Space.
 At least five percent of the total area of a land parcel shall be undeveloped green space, not including storm water retention or detention facilities. - 2.
-Building Façade.
-At least 30% of the area of all front façades of a building shall consist of decorative masonry, brick or glass, or any combination thereof. - 3.
+Reserved for Future Use. - 3.
 Outdoor Displays.
 Outdoor displays of merchandise, goods and products for sale and similar display activities shall be permitted only adjacent to and within 15 feet of the principal building, and only during regular business hours. - 4.
 Accessory Buildings.
-Accessory buildings are not permitted. - 5.
+Accessory Buildings.
+Accessory buildings shall be prohibited except as may be approved by the Planning Commission on a specific Site Plan in accordance with this ordinance.

+- Shipping containers, when used as an accessory building, shall be subject to the additional requirements stated in Section 3.02.1.K. - 5.
 Multiple Uses.
 All land uses within buildings and on a parcel of land shall be only those permitted by right or permitted as special land uses. - 6.
 Operating Hours.
 No land use shall be operated, in whole or in part, between the hours of midnight and 6:00 a.m., unless otherwise permitted by valid State license. - 7.
 Storm Water Management.
 All storm water drainage and storm water management facilities shall comply with applicable Township and county requirements. - 8.
 Outdoor Storage.
 Outdoor storage is not permitted; all storage shall take place only in a fully enclosed building. - 9.
 Site Plan Review.
 All land uses are subject to site plan review under the terms of Article 18.